 6.1.
 The Pension Protection Fund regards it as best practice for trustees or managers to take appropriate action to ensure that, as far as is practicable, all potential scheme beneficiaries have been identified and that the associated membership data is correct.
-To the extent that there are residual uncertainties about the membership data, prudent approximations by the scheme actuary will be acceptable.
+To the extent that there are residual uncertainties about the membership data (after having excluded any relevant contract of insurance satisfying the conditions in paragraph 5.5 of this guidance), prudent approximations by the scheme actuary will be acceptable.
 This is an aspect of the prudent estimation of protected liabilities described in Part 3.